Neats29/Learn-Heroku/README.md

 git remote rm heroku
 heroku git:remote -a whatever-else-you-like
 ```
-Now you can visit your app at the new url and the old.
+Now you can visit your app at the new url.
 The old one will no longer work.

 ---